 Her friend Anais Nin wrote of her pottery: “Beatrice Wood combines her colors like a painter, makes them vibrate like a musician.
 They have strength even while iridescent and transparent.
 They have the rhythm and luster both of jewels and human eyes.
 Water poured from one of her jars will taste like wine.”

-Wood was in her late eighties when her first book, The Angel Who Wore Black Tights, was published.
-A few years later, her autobiography, I Shock Myself, was published, followed by Pinching Spaniards and 33rd Wife of a Maharajah: A Love Affair in India.
-There were also books written under the pseudonym of Countess Lola Screwvinsky, allowing Wood to express the mischievous and provocative side of her personality.
+In her late eighties, Wood published her first book, The Angel Who Wore Black Tights.
+The memoir, originally written in 1930 and illustrated with her spirited drawings, recounts her travels in Europe with her actress friend Helen Freeman, and their pilgrimage to a spiritual retreat helmed by Jiddu Krishnamurti.
+A few years later, she published her autobiography, I Shock Myself, which was followed by Pinching Spaniards and 33rd Wife of a Maharajah: A Love Affair in India.
+There were also books written under the pseudonym of Countess Lola Screwvinsky, which allowed Wood to express her mischievous and provocative personality.

-Beatrice Wood passed away in 1998, at the age of 105.
-The Beatrice Wood Center for the Arts in Ojai, Ca celebrates the life and work of Beatrice Wood while presenting exhibitions, performances, and educational opportunities.
+Today, The Beatrice Wood Center for the Arts in Ojai, Ca celebrates her life and work with exhibitions, performances and educational programming.